 Rebet – Pressing Rebet at the end of a round will place the same bet as last round, but gives you the chance to increase or decrease your stake.

 Simple and efficient gameplay from those wizards at NetEnt; frankly this wombat wouldn’t expect anything less.
-A great introduction to live table game, Live Blackjack comes highly recommended by us at Wombat Towers.
+A great introduction to live table games, Live Blackjack comes highly recommended by us at Wombat Towers.